 As soon as you and little Rocky locked eyes, you knew that it was meant to be.
 And now that you’ve brought your new pal home, you love that sweet, slobbering furball even more.
 What you don’t love however, is having to buy a new Moroccan area rug (eye roll).
 Time to train your pooch.
-Whichever method you use—crate training, trips outdoors or paper training—these clever tips will come in handy.
+Whichever method you use—crate training, trips outdoors or paper training—these clever tips for potty training your puppy will come in handy.

 We know, easier said than done.
 But try to be as vigilant as possible when it comes to looking out for telltale signs that Ina Pawten needs to go.
 Those are: sniffing, circling or just hanging around the door.
 Even if you’re not 100 percent sure she needs to, take her out.
 Better safe than sorry.